 Rim brakes work by using two brake pads to squeeze the metal rim of the wheel.
 This brake is typically used on hybrid bikes because it’s less expensive than disc brakes and more than sufficient for stopping on the pavement.

 The gear system is another area where mountain bikes and hybrids differ.
 Mountain bikes typically have more gears than hybrid road bikes because they’re designed for riding on rougher terrain.
 The extra gears allow you to pedal more efficiently when riding uphill or downhill.

 Most hybrid bikes usually have fewer gears than mountain bikes because they’re designed for riding on paved surfaces.
 The fewer gears make pedaling less efficient, but it’s not a big issue when riding on pavement.

 The tires are one of the most visible differences between MTBs and hybrids.
-Mountain bike tires are much wider than hybrid bike tires and have deeper treads for better grip on loose surfaces like dirt or gravel.
+Mountain bike tires are much wider than hybrid tires and have deeper treads for better grip on loose surfaces like dirt or gravel.